maheshwaghmare/smooth-page-scroll/README.md

-# smooth-scroll
+# Smooth Page Scroll
-Smooth Scroll effect for website
+Enqueue or add this script in your web page to apply smooth page scroll effect.